 What you should know about Ketamine

-Some Ketamine in Norfolk has been found to contain dangerous synthetic substances called Nitazenes.
+Some Ketamine in Norfolk has been found to contain dangerous synthetic opioids called Nitazenes.
 Nitazenes have been linked to overdoses and even deaths.

 Risks of using Ketamine